erynder-z/members_only/README.md

 - In addition to being a full member, admins are able to delete any message.

+Please note that profanity will automatically be censored!

 ## Built with

 - Node.js